hshackers/nyc/about.md

 ## Organizers

-High School Hackers NYC is one of many [regional branches]() of the HS Hackers meetup group across the country.
+High School Hackers NYC is one of many [regional branches](http://hshackers.org/) of the HS Hackers meetup group across the country.

 The New York City meetup group is run by John Mormon and Jon Moss.

 ## Press Contact

-hello at victorlourng dot com (change this!)
+hello at victorlourng dot com

+## Contribute

+Take a look at the [readme.md](https://github.com/hshackers/nyc/blob/gh-pages/readme.md) file on GitHub.

 ## Code of Conduct